 Not all doom and gloom in the land of the rising sun

-Recent polls have suggested that over 80% of Japanese businesses are optimistic about 2022, expecting to see growth this year and a way out of the economic chaos of the pandemic.
+Recent polls have suggested that over 80% of Japanese businesses are optimistic, expecting to see growth and a way out of the economic chaos of the pandemic.

 A new Government with a new team recently took charge in the country, espousing a ‘New Capitalism’ which could pay dividends for the people, shaking up the way things are done.